 We’re campaigning for a fairer and healthier alcohol duty system.

-What is alcohol duty and how does it work now?
+What is alcohol duty and how does it work?

-Alcohol duty (or tax) is included in the price you pay for alcohol.
+Alcohol duty (or tax) is paid for by the company that produces or imports the products and is included in the price you pay.
 This generates revenue for the government.

-Why is alcohol duty important when it comes to tackling alcohol harm?
+Why is duty important when it comes to tackling alcohol harm?

-Despite this, since 2012 alcohol duty has been cut or frozen every year in the Budget.
-This has had a huge impact on revenue.
-Treasury estimates indicate that it has lost around £1.8 billion in revenue every year due to duty changes since 2012 – this lost revenue could have paid for 59,000 nurses.
+The alcohol duty changes in August 2023 marked the first increase in over a decade.
+Treasury estimates indicate that cuts and freezes have cost the public purse around £1.8 billion in revenue every year since 2012 – this lost revenue could have paid for 59,000 nurses.

 Researchers from the University of Sheffield found that cuts to alcohol duty since 2012 have led to:

 - £317 million in additional costs to the NHS

 - 484,727 additional days of workplace sickness absence